workframers/garamond/README.md

 Options:
-  -h, --help                     Print usage and exit -p, --prefix PREFIX            Use this prefix in front of versions for tags
+  -h, --help                     Print usage and exit -v, --verbose                  Print more debugging logs
-      --pom                      Generate or update the pom.xml file --git                      Create a new git tag based on the given version -m, --message MESSAGE          Commit message for git tag -g, --group-id GROUP-ID        Update the pom.xml file with this <groupId> value -a, --artifact-id ARTIFACT-ID  Update the pom.xml file with this <artifactId> value
+      --prefix PREFIX            Use this prefix in front of versions for tags -p, --pom                      Generate or update the pom.xml file -t, --tag                      Create a new git tag based on the given version -m, --message MESSAGE          Commit message for git tag -g, --group-id GROUP-ID        Update the pom.xml file with this <groupId> value -a, --artifact-id ARTIFACT-ID  Update the pom.xml file with this <artifactId> value